Introduction to Ubuntu Server

 Under this step, we select the relevant version for installation.
 There could be many options available such as install ubuntu, install mass region controller, install mass rack controller.
 We should pick the install ubuntu option.

 Step 5: Networking

-In this step, the installer automatically detects and try to configure any network connections through the DHCP switch.
+In this step, the installer automatically detects and tries to configure any network connections through the DHCP switch.
 This step is automatic, and the user need not do anything.
 But it is still good to know.

 Step 6: Configuring the storage

 As a next step, we need to set up memory storage for storing and running Ubuntu.
-The usual recommendation is to install in an entire disk or partition to be set aside.
+The usual recommendation is to install an entire disk or partition to be set aside.
 As can be seen in the screenshot below, the storage step has three choices.
 Either we can pick an entire disk, or we can choose manual partitioning.
 The third choice is to go back and abort the installation process.